- 6 red onions

 - 1 tbsp red wine vinegar

-1. Get a large frying pan hot.
-Thinly slice your onions.
-Gloss your pan with olive oil.
-Stir in the onions.
-Lower the heat.
-Add a good pinch of salt and pepper.
-Cook, stirring often, for 30 mins or till meltingly tender.
+1. Warm a large frying pan on the heat.
+Thinly slice the onions.
+Gloss the pan with olive oil and add the onions with a pinch of salt and pepper.
+Stir, lower the heat then cook, stirring often, for 30 mins or till meltingly tender.

-2. While they cook, get a large pot hot.
-Coarsely grate or finely chop your carrot, celery, mushrooms and garlic with a pinch of salt and pepper.
-Add a gloss of oil to the pot.
-Stir in your veg and 3 sprigs of thyme.
+2. While the onions cook, warm a large pot on the heat.
+Coarsely grate or finely chop the carrot, celery, mushrooms and garlic.
+Drizzle some olive oil into the pot, add the veg, 3 thyme sprigs and a pinch of salt and pepper.
 Sizzle till just softened and fragrant.
-Pour in the boiling water.
-Reduce heat.
-Simmer for 20 mins.
+Pour in the boiling water, reduce the heat and simmer for 20 mins.

-3. Once the onions are done, crank the heat up a little.
-Stir in the vinegar.
-Cook till fully evaporated.
-Taste.
-Add a little agave (if you have any at home), if needed.
-Let it cook down into the onions.
-Swirl in the leaves from 2 sprigs of thyme.
-Strain in your stock.
-Simmer for 5-10 mins.
-Season to taste.
+3. When the onions are cooked, crank the heat up a little.
+Stir in the vinegar and cook till evaporated.
+Stir in the leaves from 2 sprigs of thyme.
+Strain in the stock and simmer for 5-10 mins.
+Taste and adjust the seasoning as needed.